dimforge/ncollide/geometric_representations/index.md

 the construction of a concave shape from triangles (in 3D) or segments (in 2D).

 ## Traits
-The main trait that is implemented by every single shape is the `Geom` trait.
+The main trait that is implemented by every single shape is the `Shape` trait.
 It requires each implementor to implement some other traits:
 * `HasAABB` − an [Axis Aligned Bounding Box](../bounding_volumes/aabb.html) must
   be computable for the implementor.